 Not only will it benefit their ability to manage their business effectively, it will also ensure they are making informed decisions based on current data.
 And you’ll set a long-term process in place rather than sporadic agendas month on month which don’t build momentum.

 Information vs detail

 A board meeting functions to discuss the broad overview of a business’s performance, so don’t get bogged down in operational detail.
 Rather, prioritise key matters that have or will impact the business.

 The amount of information included should be limited, as directors of the business have many more things occupying their time and their minds.
 Helping your client keep board meetings short, productive, and to the point will earn you some deserved gratitude.

-If there are any issues that are necessary to highlight, include recommendations or an outline of what is currently being undertaken to address them.
+If there any issues that are necessary to highlight, include recommendations or an outline of what is currently being undertaken to address them.

 Further to this, as the accountant, you will be privy to the financial health of the business.
 As such, avoid jargon or unlabelled tables or diagrams so that you are communicating this information to non-executive directors in the clearest, most concise method possible.